Updated April 2026

 Foundation: GLOW (BPC-157 + TB-500 + GHK-Cu)

-Pathway 1: Inflammation Control
+Pathway 1: Inflammation Control — Clearing the Way for Repair

-Pathway 2: Gut-Focused Oral Synergy
+Pathway 2: Gut-Focused Oral Synergy — Fewer Injections for Gut Support

-Pathway 4: Four-Layer Anti-Inflammatory Convergence
+Pathway 4: Combined Anti-Inflammatory Strength

 KLOW Stack Dosing Protocol & Schedule